-This article will provide a step-by-step breakdown of how new prospective members can connect with local Groups.
+This article will provide a step-by-step breakdown of how anyone can find and connect with local Groups.
 It will also provide some standard responses that are used by successful Groups.

 Please ensure that the Primary Contact information is current and up to date, and that the person(s) designated as the Primary Contact for the Group and Section is the best person for interested parties to connect with.
 Typically, a Section Contact Scouter is the Primary Contact for the Section while a Group Commissioner or Group Registrar is the Primary contact for the Group.